onecodex/mmap-bitvec/README.md

 ![ci](https://github.com/onecodex/mmap-bitvec/workflows/ci/badge.svg)

 `mmap-bitvec` is a library for working with bit-vectors backed by memory-mapped files.
-Included is a simple bloom filter built on top of such bit-vectors.
+Included is a simple Bloom filter built on top of such bit-vectors.

 ## Examples